 This annual festival has been called “America’s (Secretly) Best Festival” and “the premier experimental and underground festival in America.”
-More than 120 bands will perform over three days, making it one of North Carolina’s largest annual music festivals.
-This year’s lineup includes Miguel, Nile Rodgers & Chic, The Flaming Lips, Grizzly Bear, MC50 and Thundercat.
+More than 100 bands perform over three days, making it one of North Carolina’s largest annual music festivals.

-The National Folk Festival’s successful 3-year run in Greensboro led to the creation of the North Carolina Folk Festival.
-You can expect traditional performers and craftspeople, several stages of continuous music and dance, a North Carolina Arts Marketplace, parades, and regional and ethnic foods.
+The National Folk Festival’s successful three-year run in Greensboro led to the creation of the North Carolina Folk Festival.
+You can expect traditional performers and craftspeople, several stages of continuous music and dance, regional foods and family fun.

 4 Carolina in the Fall Music & Food Festival

-On the old Courthouse Square in historic downtown Wilkesboro, The Kruger Brothers will host some of North Carolina’s leading folk and roots music bands.
-The lineup includes The Kruger Brothers, The Steel Wheels, The Secret Sisters, Jim Lauderdale, Front Country, Humming House and many others.
+On the old Courthouse Square in historic downtown Wilkesboro, The Kruger Brothers host some of North Carolina’s leading folk and roots music bands.
+In the past, the lineup has included Kruger Brothers, Diamond Rio and Kontras Quartet.

 The International Bluegrass Music Association’s World of Bluegrass annual convention, awards show and fan festival continues its run in Raleigh.
-The 2-day Wide Open Bluegrass festival features traditional and acoustic music on three stages, showcasing acts such as Ricky Skaggs & Kentucky Thunder, Alison Brown, Becky Buller, Leftover Salmon, The Gibson Brothers and many others.
+The free two-day World of Bluegrass festival features traditional and acoustic music on eight stages, showcasing acts such as Twisted Pine, Balsam Range, Della Mae, The Infamous Stringdusters and many others.
 Ancillary activities include a business conference, a music expo, workshops, a film festival and a North Carolina whole hog barbecue competition.

-Celebrating its 12th year in the town of Duck on the Outer Banks, this free festival offers two days of live jazz music by artists such as Yolanda Rabun, Sidecar Social Club, Russell Malone, Huntertones, The Rhythm in Blue Jazz Ensemble and more.
+This free festival offers two days of live jazz music on the Outer Banks.
 Food and drinks will be available for purchase from local restaurants, and you’re welcome to bring your own food and coolers as well as chairs, blankets and pets.